You Won't Believe How Much The Houses In

-The new HBO series Big Little Lies is full of rumors, secrets, betrayals, and lots and lots of sex.
+The new Sky Atlantic series Big Little Lies is full of rumours, secrets, betrayals, and lots and lots of sex.
 You may also have noticed that it's full of premier California-coast real estate.

 The series' producer and locations manager Gregory Alpert recently walked New York magazine's Vulture through the luxurious locations where the seven-episode show was shot.
 Big Little Lies, adapted by David E. Kelley from the Australian novel by Liane Moriarty, is set in Monterey, but most of the show was filmed in and around Los Angeles — like in Malibu, with its stunning coastline and huge mansions.